rjwhite/Perl-voip.ms/README.md

         [-L|--last-month]  (want CDR records for LAST month) [-T|--this-month]  (want CDR records for THIS month) [-V|--version]     (print version of this program)

-To print all CDR records for the entire (current) month:

-        % get-cdrs.plx --this-month

 ## API setup.
 You need to set up your voip.ms service to permit access to it.
 This includes